wingersonMJ/MRSpect_analysis/README.md

 ### Results
 <img src="figs/figure3.png" alt="scatter plot" width="1000">

 Neurometabolites Choline, Glutamate-Glutamine, and Glutathione, but not Myo-Inositol, at Visit 1 were associated with the average steps/day participants took in the subsequent 2-weeks.
-For every 1mM increase in Glutathione Glutamate-Glutamine, and Choline, participants took an average of 2531 (95% CI: -276, 5339; p=0.073), 407 (95% CI: -6, 821; p=0.053), and 3954 (95% CI: -38, 7946; p=0.052) more steps/day, respectively.
+For every 1mM increase in Glutathione, Glutamate-Glutamine, and Choline, participants took an average of 2531 (95% CI: -276, 5339; p=0.073), 407 (95% CI: -6, 821; p=0.053), and 3954 (95% CI: -38, 7946; p=0.052) more steps/day, respectively.

 ---